Climate of Georgia (U.S. state)

 The climate of Georgia is a humid subtropical climate, with most of the state having short, mild winters and long, hot summers.
 The Atlantic Ocean on the east coast of Georgia and the hill country in the north impact the state's climate.
 Also, the Chattahoochee River divides Georgia into separate climatic regions with the mountain region to the northwest being cooler than the rest of the state; the average temperatures for the mountain region in January and July are 39 F and 78 F respectively.
 Winter in Georgia is characterized by mild temperatures and little snowfall around the state, with the potential for snow and ice increasing in the northern parts of the state.
+Occasionally, Arctic air masses can cause snowfall.
 Summer daytime temperatures in Georgia often exceed 95 °F. The state experiences widespread precipitation.
 Tornadoes and tropical cyclones are common.